 At the onset, you may think that the Cheddar cheese would overpower any possibility in tasting the clams in these deliciously crisp cakes but you would be wrong.
 The cheese plays a beautiful role in elevating this rather mundane side or main dish into something far less expensive than crab cakes.
 The addition of fresh cucumbers and the crunch of cornmeal truly rounds the entire recipe off.
 But omit if isn't your thing.

 2 (7- ounce) cans chopped clams, drained

 1 cup crushed Ritz crackers

 1/4 cup minced, seedless and peeled cucumber

 1/4 cup shredded Cheddar cheese

 2 tablespoons minced onion

 Sliced cucumbers, for garnish

 Creamy Cucumber dressing, if desired

 In a medium bowl, mix clams, eggs, crackers, cucumbers, cheese and onion well.
-Divide clam mixture into four equal balls and flatten them out to about an inch in thickness.
-Refrigerate 15 minutes.

 Add butter to a large skillet over medium heat until melted.
 Meanwhile, remove clam cakes from refrigerator and dredge both sides with cornmeal.
 Add the clam cakes and grill for about 4-5 minutes per side, or until golden brown.
 Remove to serving plates and serve with sliced cucumbers and a side of Creamy Cucumber dressing, if desired.